Skip to main content

 Key Provisions

-• Adds Section 10A-20-6.17 to authorize formation of a nonprofit holding corporation by a health care service corporation through a reorganization.
+• Adds Section 10A-20-6.17 to authorize formation of a nonprofit holding corporation by a health care service corporation via reorganization.

-• The nonprofit holding corporation is not an insurer and is not subject to this article; it has no members and serves as the ultimate controlling person of the health care service corporation; its board must be comprised solely of HCSC directors, with no equity given to executives or board members of either entity.
+• The nonprofit holding corporation is not an insurer and is not subject to this article; it must be organized under Chapter 3A and has no members; it is the ultimate controlling person of the health care service corporation.

 Subjects